Locations:

 What is the recovery time?

-In general, adrenalectomy recovery takes one to two weeks.
+In general, recovery for adrenal gland removal takes one to two weeks.
 It could be longer if you had open surgery.
 It’s normal to develop some pain around your incision sites.
 You can manage this side effect with NSAIDs (nonsteroidal anti-inflammatory drugs) like ibuprofen (Advil®) or naproxen sodium (Aleve®).

 Everyone gets better at a different pace, but most people recover without complications in two to three weeks.
-The symptoms you had before your adrenalectomy should go away almost immediately.
-If your provider removed a cancerous tumor, they’ll monitor you for cancer recurrence (return).
+The symptoms you had before the surgery should go away almost immediately.
+If your provider removed a cancerous tumor, they’ll monitor you to make sure the cancer doesn’t return.

 When should I call my healthcare provider?